Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Forward-Backward Algorithm

 We can also remark that if $\gamma$ is close to $2\xi$, $\delta$ is close to 1, so that overrelaxation cannot be used.
-This explains why the relaxed forward--backward iteration is not so well known.\\
+This explains why the relaxed forward-backward iteration is not so well known.

 Now, let $P$ be a self-adjoint, strongly positive, bounded linear operator on $\mathcal{Z}$.
 Clearly, solving \eqref{eq1} is equivalent to solving